OfficeDev/VBA-content/VBA/Excel-VBA/articles/pivottable-pivotfields-method-excel.md

 ## Remarks

-For OLAP data sources, there are no hidden fields, and the object or collection that?s returned reflects what?s currently visible.
+For OLAP data sources, there are no hidden fields, and the object or collection that's returned reflects what's currently visible.

 ## Example

-This example adds the PivotTable report?s field names to a list on a new worksheet.
+This example adds the PivotTable report's field names to a list on a new worksheet.

 ```vb